pwang724/pwang724.github.io/olfaction_evolution.md

 Surprisingly, glomeruli emerge between ORNs and PNs when the network learns to classify odors: each PN strengthens incoming connections from ORNs expressing a given OR and weakens connections from ORNs expressing all other ORs.
 Moreover, every PN receives input from a different OR.

-The machine also learns to sparsen PN-to-KC connections.
-After training, KCs receives a random set of 7 PN inputs, which is the biological number in the fruit fly olfactory system.
-Quite astoundingly, the machine learns to evolve a set of structural principles similar to that observed in the olfactory systems of flies and mice.

 <p align="center">
     <video id="video" width="200" autoplay loop controls muted="">
       <source src="/assets/movies/weights_glo.mp4" width="500" height="500" type="